claresudbery/clare-wiki-ably/pages/coding/mobile/swift-xcode.md

         - Review notes
             - !!
 It turns out there's a separate text input for in-app purchases which gets used for app review.
 This is why they kept complaining they couldn't fnd my in-app purchases!
             - It's at the bottom of the in-app purchases page when you configure it in App Store Connect
+            - First select the app,
+                - then select either In-App Purchases or Subscriptions on the left under Features,
+                - then select the name of the group
+                - then click the actual subscription,
-            - First select the app, then select In-App Purchases ob the left under Features, then scroll to Review Notes at the bottom of the page.
+                - then scroll to Review Notes at the bottom of the page.
     - Once you're all done, go back to the same screen by clicking In-App Purchases on the left, and Turn On the billing grace period
     - Check your basic App information (also on the left in App Store Connect)
     - Set up a Sandbox user, so that your testers can test in-app purchases without actually having to buy it